CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

-Meetings can be an excellent use of time when they are well-run.
-This course discusses the sequence of events that should be followed to ensure that a meeting is successful.
+When not properly managed, a meeting can be a waste of time.
+Agendas are vague, attendees are not motivated to participate, and there are no concrete results.
+How to Run a Meeting reveals how to use proper preparation and problem-solving skills to make meetings succeed, every time.
+The course discusses the proper sequence of events to follow that lead up to a meeting.
 It also notes the different types of decision-making processes that can be used in a meeting, as well as the attributes of the ideal meeting leader.
-The course covers numerous other topics, including ways to deal with problem employees and the best meeting room layout.
+The course covers numerous other topics, including dealing with problem employees and the best meeting room layout.
+The outcome should be an immediate turnaround in the effectiveness of your meetings.

 Learning Objectives